 where

-= nominal cross-sectional area, in mm2; and.

 Fu = maximum tensile force, in N; and

-A = nominal cross-sectional area, in mm2.
+A = nominal cross-sectional area, in mm2; and.

 11.4.3 Tensile Rigidity and Young's Modulus

-Calculate the tensile rigidity, EA, in N and Young’s modulus, E, in N/mm2, both to a precision of two significant digits, using equations (14) and (15), respectively.
-It shall be calculated from the difference between the load (stress)-strain curve obtained from the load level at 20 percent and 50 percent of the tensile capacity.
+Calculate the tensile rigidity, EA, in N and Young’s modulus, E, in N/mm2, both to a precision of two significant digits, using equations (15) and (16), respectively.
+It shall be calculated from the difference between the load (stress-strain) curve obtained from the load level at 20 percent and 50 percent of the tensile capacity.
 If a guaranteed tensile capacity is given, the values at 20 percent and 50 percent of the guaranteed tensile capacity may be used.

-EA= ∆F∆ε … (14)
+EA= ∆F∆ε … (15)